Normal pH of arterial blood = 7.35-7.45

 - Osmolar Gap elevation

-- Ethylene Glycol ingestion (metabolized into oxalate, which precipitates with calcium to form kidney stones)
+- Ethylene Glycol ingestion (metabolized into oxalate, which precipitates with calcium to form calcium oxalate kidney stones)

-- Propylene Glycol (think lorazepam, phenobarbitol, dilantin…medicines that may come mixed with propylene glycol)
+- Propylene Glycol (think lorazepam, phenobarbital, dilantin…medicines that may come mixed with propylene glycol)

-- Treat with fomepizole (competitive inhibitor of alcohol dehydrogenase)
+- Treat with fomepizole (competitive inhibitor of alcohol dehydrogenase, thereby slowing metabolism into the alcohol’s toxic metabolites)

 - Think isopropyl alcohol, mannitol, hyperproteinemia, severe hyperlipidemia

-- Salicylate (Aspirin) ingestion: HAGMA as a late presentation; initial presentation will be a respiratory alkalosis as salicylates stimulate the respiratory drive center of the brain
+- Salicylate (Aspirin) ingestion: HAGMA occurs as a late presentation.
+The initial presentation will be a respiratory alkalosis, as salicylates stimulate the respiratory drive center of the brain to cause hyperventilation

 - Tylenol/Toluene